 Biochemical research has contributed to the development of scoring functions called force fields that use the physicochemical properties of amino acids introduced in the previous lesson to compute the potential energy of a candidate protein shape.
 For a given choice of force field, we can think of ab initio structure prediction as solving the following problem: given a primary structure of a polypeptide, find its tertiary structure having minimum energy.
 This problem exemplifies an optimization problem, in which we are seeking an object maximizing or minimizing some function subject to constraints.

-This formulation of protein structure prediction may not strike you as similar to anything that we have done before in this course.
+The formulation of protein structure prediction as an optimization problem may not strike you as similar to anything that we have done before in this course.
 However, consider once more a bacterium exploring an environment for food.
 Every point in the bacterium’s “search space” is characterized by a concentration of attractant, and the bacterium’s goal is to reach the point of maximum attractant concentration.

-In the case of structure prediction, our search space is the collection of all possible conformations of a given protein, and each point in this search space is characterized by the energy of the conformation at the point.
+In the case of structure prediction, our search space is the collection of all possible conformations of a given protein, and each point in this search space represents a single conformation with an associated potential energy.
 Just as we imagined a ball rolling down a hill to find lower energy, we can now imagine exploring the search space of all conformations of a polypeptide to find the conformation having lowest energy.
-The general problem of exploring a search space to find a point minimizing some function is illustrated in the figure below, in which the height of each point represents the function value, and our goal is to find the lowest point in the space.
+The general problem of exploring a search space to find a point minimizing some function is illustrated in the figure below, in which the height of each point represents the value of the function at that point, and our goal is to find the lowest point in the space.

-Optimization problems can be thought of as exploring a search space, visualized as a landscape, in which the height of a point is the value of the function that we wish to optimize.
+Optimization problems can be thought of as exploring a landscape, in which the height of a point is the value of the function that we wish to optimize.
 Finding the highest or lowest point in this landscape corresponds to maximizing or minimizing the function over the search space.
 Image courtesy: David Beamish.

 A local search algorithm for ab initio structure prediction

-Now that we have conceptualized finding the most stable protein structure as exploring a search space, we turn to developing an algorithm to explore this space.
-Our idea is to use an approach similar to E. coli’s clever exploration algorithm from a previous module: over a sequence of steps, we will consult a collection of nearby points in the space, and then move in the “direction” in which the energy function decreases by the most.
+Now that we have conceptualized the protein structure prediction problem as exploring a search space, we will develop an algorithm to explore this space.
+Our idea is to use an approach similar to E. coli’s clever exploration algorithm from a previous module: over a sequence of steps, we will consult a collection of nearby points in the space, and then move in the “direction” in which the energy function decreases the most.
 This approach belongs to a broad category of optimization algorithms called local search algorithms.

-Adapting this exploration algorithm to protein structure prediction requires us to develop a notion of what it means to consider the points “nearby” a given conformation in a protein search space.
-Many ab initio algorithms will start at an arbitrary initial conformation and then make a variety of minor modifications to that structure (i.e., nearby points in the space), updating the current conformation to the modification that produces the greatest decrease in free energy.
-These algorithms then iterate the process of changing the protein structure to have greatest decrease in potential energy.
-They terminate the search after reaching a structure for which no changes to the structure reduce the free energy.
+Adapting a local search algorithm to protein structure prediction requires us to develop a notion of what it means to consider the points “nearby” a given conformation in a protein search space.
+Many ab initio algorithms start at an arbitrary initial conformation and then make a variety of minor modifications to that structure (i.e., nearby points in the space), updating the current conformation to the modification that produces the greatest decrease in free energy.
+These algorithms then iterate the process of progressively altering the protein structure to have the greatest decrease in potential energy.
+They terminate the search after reaching a structure for which no changes to the structure further reduce this energy.

 In general, an object in a search space that has a smaller value of the optimization function than neighboring points is called a local minimum.
-Returning to our landscape analogy, our search space may have many valleys, but we would like the one that is as low as possible over the entire space, called a global minimum.
+Returning to our landscape analogy, our search space may have many valleys, but in an optimization problem, we are seeking the lowest valley over the entire landscape, called a global minimum.

-STOP: Do you see any ways in which we could improve our local search approach for structure prediction to avoid winding up in a local minimum?
+STOP: How could we improve our local search algorithm for structure prediction to avoid winding up in a local minimum?

-Fortunately, researchers applying local search algorithms have devised a number of ways to avoid local minima, and two are so fundamental as to be worth mentioning here.
-First, because the initial conformation has a huge influence on the final conformation, we could run the algorithm multiple times with different starting conformations.
+Researchers applying local search algorithms have devised a number of ways to avoid local minima, two of which are so fundamental that we should mention them.
+First, because the algorithm’s choice of initial conformation has a huge influence on the final conformation, we should run the algorithm multiple times with different starting conformations.
 This is analogous to allowing multiple bacteria to explore their environment at different starting points.
-Second, every time we reach a local minimum, we could allow ourselves to change the structure with some probability, thus giving our local search algorithm the chance to “bounce” out of the local minimum.
+Second, every time we reach a local minimum, we could allow ourselves to change the structure with some probability, thus giving our local search algorithm the chance to “bounce” out of a local minimum.
 Once again, randomized algorithms help us solve problems!